gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 <gfe:cache id="myCache"/>
 ```

-A [vmware-gemfire-short-name] `Cache` can be fully configured using Spring.
+A GemFire `Cache` can be fully configured using Spring.
-However, [vmware-gemfire-short-name]'s native XML configuration file, `cache.xml`,
+However, GemFire's native XML configuration file, `cache.xml`,
 is also supported.
-For situations where the [vmware-gemfire-short-name] cache
+For situations where the GemFire cache
 must be configured natively, you can provide a reference to the
-[vmware-gemfire-short-name] XML configuration file by using the
+GemFire XML configuration file by using the
 `cache-xml-location` attribute, as follows:

 ```highlight